 Implementation

+Our French curriculum is divided into half termly units.
+These are carefully sequenced to ensure that key communication skills and grammatical concepts are built on year on year and that language learned can be used cumulatively.
 This ensures that content is embedded and creates a strong basis for pupils’ future language learning.
 The detail of this progression is set out in ‘Progression of Skills and Understanding in French’.

-How each unit works
+How each unit works:

 At the start of each core language unit, pupils are introduced to the theme and key vocabulary.
 Through language rehearsal, games, raps and songs, pupils become more confident in listening to, saying, reading and writing these words with increasing independence.
 Each unit involves key vocabulary, language structures and questions which are revisited on a regular basis, gradually extending children’s ability to manipulate the language to express themselves to others, both in speaking and writing.
 As much as possible, native language speakers and key literature are used to further enhance pupils’ learning across the French curriculum.